wliuxingxiangyu/DECAF/decaf/documents/Installation.md

 #### Step 0

 DECAF is based on QEMU.
-It's useful to have a vanilla QEMU for testing and image development.
+It's useful to have a vanilla普通的 QEMU for testing and image development.
 Also, you need to install some stuff to compile qemu/decaf.

 ```
 sudo apt-get build-dep qemu